MaelTeyssedre/R-TYPE/README.md

    copy of the classic R-Type game (1987).

    -   Sources separated in three part, Server, Client and Common.
+   -   Is working under Windows and Linux distribution
    -   Use of modern [CMake](https://cmake.org/) for much easier compiling
    -   Use of Script for much easier utilisation.
    -   Use of [Conan](https://conan.io/) for external libraries